DreymaR/BigBagKbdTrixTMK/docs/README.md

 In all honesty though, <a href="https://github.com/tmk/tmk_keyboard/wiki/FAQ-Keymap">it is possible to send Unicode</a> with methods such as Windows' Alt+NumPad(####) defined for instance as TMK macros.
 But since it's platform dependent, memory consuming and clunky, I couldn't do this to create the full Colemak[eD].
 Dead key tables and functions would've been even more byte-gobbling, so no.

-However, I have made a user function that lets you define a few keys as four-level giving OS specific Unicode input using the RAlt key as AltGr for these keys only.
+However, I have made a `FOURLVLU` user function that lets you define a few keys as four-level giving OS specific Unicode input using the RAlt key as AltGr for these keys only.
 I used this to get the Norwegian special letters åæø and their shifted counterparts (on the bracket and ISO LSGT keys) as in Colemak[eD], and it works fine for me.
 I even added the bullet and dagger glyphs (on the ISO \| key) for good measure.
 You can find various lists of alt codes to use, such as <a href="https://fsymbols.com/keyboard/windows/alt-codes/list/">this one</a>.
 Remember that you need to use "KC_P#" where # is the digit.
 For Mac or Unix you need to change the method, see the unimap_dreymar.c file and ask me if you need help.

 <br>
 <img src="https://dreymar.colemak.org/res/cmk/ergomods/Cmk-ISO-CurlAWide_90d-FShui.png">